The Definitive Guide to ADU Development

 ADUs, commonly known as granny flats, backyard cottages, inlaw suites, and accessory apartments, are a form of residential infill housing on the precipice of a massive revitalization in the US.

 Unique to this form of grassroots housing, both permitted ADUs and informal ADUs are developed largely by amateur homeowner developers rather than professional developers.
-This presents challenges and opportunities which are covered in detail through anecdotes, interviews, images, first hand anecdotes, literature, case studies, and data analysis.
+This presents challenges and opportunities.
+Through anecdotes, interviews, images, first hand anecdotes, literature, case studies, and data analysis, Backdoor Revolution covers these challenges and opportunities in detail.

 Backdoor Revolution provides a framework for understanding the large-scale, informal ADU housing phenomena that exists in cities throughout United States, but which hasn’t been clearly explained till now.
 The predominant presence of informal ADUs is a grassroots housing solution developed largely in response to restrictive municipal regulations present in the vast majority of US cities and towns, which hinder homeowners from developing formally permitted ADUs.
 The book offers insightful analysis of municipal and institutional barriers for permitted ADU development in American cities, as well as a succinct advocacy and regulatory prescription for addressing the key barriers.